This lesson is being piloted (Beta version)

 &bbox=-70,40,-40,60,EPSG:4326

-Restrict features to a geographic bounding box (minLon, minLat, maxLon, maxLat, CRS)
+Restricts results to a bounding box (minLon, minLat, maxLon, maxLat, CRS).

 &cql_filter=collectioncode='MAST'